 Please note that some web browsers and devices permit you to broadcast a preference to websites and online services that they “do not track” your online activities.
 At this time, we do not modify what information we collect or how we use that information based upon whether such a signal is broadcast or received.

-MERIT CRO has further committed to cooperate with the panel established by the EU data protection authorities (DPAs) regard to unresolved Privacy Shield complaints concerning data transferred from the EU.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit the Privacy Shield website at https://www.privacyshield.gov/article?id=How-to-Submit-a-Complaint.
-The services of EU Data Protection Authorities (EU DPAs) are provided at no cost to you.
-You may also be able to invoke binding arbitration for unresolved complaints but prior to initiating such arbitration, a resident of a European country participating in the Privacy Shield must first: (1) contact us and afford us the opportunity to resolve the issue; (2) seek assistance from JAMS; and (3) contact the U.S. Department of Commerce (either directly or through a European Data Protection Authority) and afford the Department of Commerce time to attempt to resolve the issue.
+In compliance with the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF and the Swiss-U.S. DPF, MERIT commits to refer unresolved complaints concerning our handling of personal data received in reliance on the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF and the Swiss-U.S. DPF to JAMS, an alternative dispute resolution provider based in the United States.
+If you do not receive timely acknowledgment of your DPF Principles-related complaint from us, or if we have not addressed your DPF Principles-related complaint to your satisfaction, please visit https://www.jamsadr.com/DPF-Dispute-Resolution for more information or to file a complaint.
+The services of JAMS are provided at no cost to you.
+You may also be able to invoke binding arbitration for unresolved complaints, but prior to initiating such arbitration, a resident of a European country participating in the DPF must first: (1) contact us and afford us the opportunity to resolve the issue; (2) seek assistance from JAMS Mediation, Arbitration and ADR Services; and (3) contact the U.S. Department of Commerce (either directly or through an EU DPA) and afford the Department of Commerce time to attempt to resolve the issue.
 If such a resident invokes binding arbitration, each party shall be responsible for its own attorney’s fees.
-Please be advised that, pursuant to the Privacy Shield, the arbitrator(s) may only impose individual-specific, non-monetary, equitable relief necessary to remedy any violation of the Privacy Shield Principles with respect to the resident.
+Please be advised that, pursuant to the DPF, the arbitrator(s) may only impose individual-specific, non-monetary, equitable relief necessary to remedy any violation of the DPF Principles with respect to the resident.

 The Site is hosted in the United States.
-If you are accessing the Site from outside the United States or any other region with laws or regulations governing personal data collection, use and disclosure that differ from the United States laws, please be advised that through your continued use of or access to the Site, which is governed by U.S. law, you are transferring personal information to the United States and you consent to that transfer.
-We also store in the United States the information we obtain about you at trade shows and other events.
+If you are accessing the Site from outside the United States or any other region with laws or regulations governing Personal Data collection, use, and disclosure that differ from the United States laws, please be advised that through your continued use of or access to the Site, which is governed by U.S. law, you are transferring personal information to the United States and you consent to that transfer.
+We also store the information we obtain about you at trade shows and other events in the United States.